Preetham1983/leet-code-automation/README.md

 We all know consistency is key to mastering data structures and algorithms.
 However, it's easy to forget the daily LeetCode problem amidst a busy schedule.
 This project provides a simple, automated solution to that problem.

-The workflow, built on the low-code platform **n8n**, runs on a schedule, checks your LeetCode profile, and acts as your personal accountability partner.
+The workflow, built on the low-code platform **n8n**, runs on a schedule (every 2 hrs), checks your LeetCode profile, and acts as your personal accountability partner.
 Once you solve the problem, it stops reminding you for the day.

 ---